KSP-KOS/KOS/doc/source/structures/misc/gui.rst

 .. structure:: GUI

-    This object is created with the GUI(width,height) function.
+    This object is created with the :func:`GUI(width,height)` function.

     ===================================== =============================== =============
     Suffix                                Type                            Description